 - For publically traded companies, market capitalization on the date of the PPP loan application

 - For non-publically traded companies, book value (or shareholders’ equity value) as of the last day of the calendar quarter immediately before the PPP loan application

-Have questions?
-Don’t hesitate to contact us, our SBA Assistance team is available to guide you through any questions you may have.
+Don't hesitate to contact us.
+Our SBA Assistance team is available to guide you through any questions you may have.